Quantum lattice dynamics and their importance in ternary superhydride clathrates: Methods

 \subsection{DF(P)T calculations}

 All DFT and DFPT calculations of electronic and vibrational properties were carried out using the plane-wave pseudopotential code \textsc{Quantum Espresso}~\cite{giannozzi_advanced_2017}, scalar-relativistic optimized norm-conserving Vanderbilt pseudopotentials~\cite{hamann_optimized_2013}, and the \textsc{Pbe}-\textsc{Gga} exchange and correlation functional~\cite{perdew_generalized_1996}.
-The unit cell calculations are done in the \textit{fcc} primitive unit cell with 10 atoms, a 12$\times$12$\times$12 $\mathbf{k}$-grid, and a plane-wave cutoff energy of \SI{80}{Ry}.
-The 2$\times$2$\times$2 supercell calculations were done on a 6$\times$6$\times$6 $\mathbf{k}$-grid.
-Further details are provided in Supplementary Method 1 in the SM.
+The unit cell calculations are done in the face-centered cubic primitive unit cell with 10 atoms, a 12$\times$12$\times$12 $\kv$-grid, and a plane-wave cutoff energy of \SI{80}{Ry}.
+The 2$\times$2$\times$2 supercell calculations were done on a 6$\times$6$\times$6 $\kv$-grid.
+Further details are provided in Supplementary Method~1.